Omar Chehab

 Ambroise Heurtebise, Omar Chehab, Pierre Ablin, Alexandre Gramfort

-Independent Component Anlysis (ICA) is a popular algorithm for learning a representation of data.
+Independent Component Analysis (ICA) is a popular algorithm for learning a representation of data.
 We propose a version that handles data collected from different contexts, and whose representations differ only by temporal delays or dilations.

 project image